appsinacup/appsinacup.github.io/_posts/2023-10-29-godot-physics-vs-box2d-vs-rapier2d.md

 Cons:

-- performance a little bit worse than godot.
+- performance a little bit slower than godot.
 - missing simd and cross platform determinism.

 Notes: